I am often asked, “What should a mission statement look like?”

 For years I’ve offered private clients permission to use some of my own business communications tools and statements (FAQ, Terms of Service, Vision Statements, About bios, etc.) as live examples of the ways you can customize your own.
 So dear reader, I offer you my composite mission statements below, used in the most recent 16 years of consulting.
 They can be fodder for you to create or refine your own.

 Mission Statements can be any length.
 They may include mini-statements, with each one focused on a key aspect of your business: its purpose, products & services, results, the customer relationship, industry commitment; any or all of the above.

 While your mission is at the core of your brand, it is not your brand.
 In fact it is something much deeper.
 It is what you do every day, in every transaction, big or small, everything behind the scenes, beyond what your public sees.

 My point is simply this: think it through in depth, and don’t mistake a mission for an ad headline.
 Don’t get stuck in the desire for words that snap and sizzle.
-Write them to be authentic M.king promises you intend to keep matters most when presenting your mission.
-Especially if you want to fulfill on it, and be known for doing so reliably.
+Write them to be authentic Making promises you intend to keep matters most when presenting your mission.
+Especially when you intend to fulfill on it, and be known for doing so reliably.

 So here are my statements to spark your own.
-Our core mission is presented in the first two statements below, with additional statements that provide more detail about business cultural values and principles.
+Our core mission is presented in the first three statements below, with additional statements that provide more detail about business cultural values and principles.

 The Marketing Deal Mission